Our way of working

-Your first seat was Competition.
+Your first seat was Corporate.
 How was that?

 That began with three different matters on the first day.
 I probably worked on at least ten throughout the seat, all very different in nature.
 These included a big investigation into IT-related issues; a corporate governance review for a major public company - very interesting because we were looking at how the company functions and how to improve it; a rare gemstone sale; public and private mergers and acquisitions, including a reverse hostile takeover; and various share and asset sales.